 MOLONG: Our ways of gathering always just look like a big family – or like any healthy one.
 The gifts that we have, generosity, helps, mercy, administration etc, are all incorporated in our everyday life – as we live daily from house to house.
 Two things that anyone will notice here – i) You’ll see no “religious” activity ii) You’ll just see us living our faith.

 PAUL: I know in the past you have pastored program-based, congregation-shaped churches.
 How does teaching and discipleship work in the more organic model you’re working with now?

 MOLONG: With regard to teaching; I have seen a kind of teaching that separates and systematizes all types of teachings – creating patterns of ‘discipleship classes’ – that unless you finish them, you are not ‘discipled.’
 That way Jesus gets downgraded into a program.

 Instead, we decided to treat each other as members of our own family (extending our family through making disciples).
 And because we make disciples through our friends, relationship is in place already.

 PAUL: I don’t know why but I find that often church people are anxious about more organic approaches.
 I often hear people appeal to the text in Hebrews 10:25 that says, “Do not neglect meeting together as some do.”
 Of course they read that as, “Don’t stop putting on services and getting people to attend.”
 Which isn’t quite the same thing!
-I sometimes think it would help people to understand the instruction of Hebrews as “Don’t miss out on the blessing of meeting up with each other – anywhere and everywhere to give each other encouragement from day to day.”
+I sometimes think it would help people to understand it as “Don’t miss out on the blessing of meeting up with each other – anywhere and everywhere – at every opportunity – to give each other encouragement from day to day.”

 MOLONG: Here spontaneous meet-ups happen naturally among friends.
 [That is our fellowship.
 That is our] basis of meeting, not creating a new schedule of meetings for the purpose of spirituality.
 Of course we change the ‘topics’ of our ‘discussions’ and gear them toward our faith.

 Another Baptism in Molong’s wider spiritual family